nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >In the following line, change YourMySQLUsername for the username you will use to connect to MySQL in nZEDb (root for example).
-Also change the YourMySQLServerIPAddress to the IP of the server (127.0.0.1 or localhost for example).
-Do not remove the single quotes.
+Also change the YourMySQLServerHostName to the hostname of the server.
+Do not remove the quotes between the name and hostname.
+If your MySQL server is local, use localhost.
+If remote, try the domain name or IP address.
+It has been reported 127.0.0.1 does not work for the hostname.
->>`GRANT FILE ON *.* TO 'YourMySQLUsername'@'YourMySQLServerIPAddress';`
+>>`GRANT FILE ON *.* TO 'YourMySQLUsername'@'YourMySQLServerHostName';`

 >Exit MySQL:
 >>`\q`